hisaylama/Statistical_Physics_Algorithm_Computation/README.md

 # Statistical_Physics_Algorithm_Computation
-Assignment solution to the Coursera course on Statistical Physics algorithm and computation,
+Assignment solution to the Coursera course on Statistical Physics algorithm and computation.
+Th